<aside> ๐Ÿ“Œ

 The Butcher Story:

-My cousins and I were walking to the Carniceria (a Mexican butcher store) and one of them was explaining how he had learned the 3 ways to kill an animal in order to eat it.
+During a visit to Mexico, my cousins and I were walking to a Carniceria (a Mexican butcher shop) and one of them was explaining how he had learned the 3 ways to kill an animal in order to eat it.

 After he was done I asked him if the knew the 4th and most modern way to kill an animal?